Administrative Support and Reporting

 - Active Participation

 The CON’s first Sustainability Committee meeting was held in September 2016 as an open meeting.
 Members were encouraged to invite students who might be interested in joining the newly formed Council.
 Meetings occur monthly and as needed for projects/ongoing discussion.
 Meetings will be virtual to accommodate all campuses.
 The Chair prepares and distributes an agenda prior to each scheduled meeting.
 Members work on projects in small groups and report back to the Council with updates.
-The Council agenda, meeting announcements and minutes will be available through a Sustainability link on the CON website.
+The Council agenda, meeting announcements and minutes will be available through a Sustainability link on the Ross and Carol Nese College of Nursing website.
 Meetings are announced via email.
 Decision-making is accomplished through discussion and consensus.

-A yearly financial commitment to sustainability in the CON awards $3000 (since 2018) to fund the “Sustainability Service Project” initiative.
+A yearly financial commitment to sustainability in the Ross and Carol Nese College of Nursing awards $3000 (since 2018) to fund the “Sustainability Service Project” initiative.
 Proposals should reflect the College’s commitment to sustainability, particularly promoting healthy environments and material management.
 Funds may be used to augment current projects or launch a new initiative.
 While there is no limit to the amount of funding that can be requested, our preference is to fund several small projects rather than one or two larger projects.
 Student engagement at some level is required.
 Other monies are provided as needed basis(eg. book purchase for committee members, conferences).
 The charter will be reviewed annually.

 Charter Members: 2019-2020